Sorry, you need to enable JavaScript to visit this website.

 Promoting traineeships and apprenticeships

-According to the policy officer at the Ministry of Interior and Kingdom Relations the Traineeship programme national government is well known among young people.
-Every year a large number of students or graduates apply for this traineeship.
-Therefore they do not need to actively promote this traineeship programme.
+According to the policy officer at the Ministry of Interior and Kingdom Relations the Traineeship programme national government every year a large number of students or graduates apply for this traineeship and they do not need to actively promote this traineeship programme.

 Recognition of learning outcomes

 The recognition of outcomes varies considerably.
-For example, the Traineeprogramma (Traineeship programme of the national government) lasts for two years.
+For example, the Traineeship programme of the national government (Traineeprogramma) lasts for two years.
 After 1,5 year trainees get a final review.
 If the trainee functioned very well, they may be offered the possibility of paid employment.
 Apprenticeships are part of formal education (secondary vocational education (MBO) and universities of applied sciences (HBO)), which means that students have to meet their educational institutes’ criteria to complete their apprenticeships and to obtain their diplomas.
 Another formal way to recognize learning outcomes is the Recognition of prior learning (Erkennen van Verworven Competenties - EVC).
-The Foundation Labor market and Education Fund (Stichting Arbeidsmarkt en Opleidingsfonds, please see below for more information) makes it possible for organizations, e.g. municipalities, to start an EVC course for their employees.
-See paragraph 6.4 for more information about recognition or prior learning (the experience certificate).
+The Foundation Labour market and Education Fund (Stichting Arbeidsmarkt en Opleidingsfonds) makes it possible for organizations, e.g. municipalities, to start an EVC course for their employees.
+See section 6.4 Validation of informal and non formal learning for more information about recognition or prior learning (the experience certificate).

 Funding

 Public funding is available for municipalities to support their traineeship and apprenticeship programmes.
-The Stichting Arbeidsmarkt en Opleidingsfonds (A&O fonds Gemeenten) (Foundation Labor market and Education Fund) supports the sector in the fields of labor market and Human Resource Management policy.
+The Foundation Labour Market and Education Fund (Stichting Arbeidsmarkt en Opleidingsfonds; A&O fonds Gemeenten) supports the sector in the fields of labour market and Human Resource Management policy.
 The activities of this foundation contribute to more dynamic and creative municipalities.
 There is no further information found on the source of public funding at the top-level and the use of EU funding.

 Quality assurance

 Unfortunately no information has been found on quality assurance.
-As mentioned earlier in this paragraph, the traineeship programmes in public organizations vary.
-This makes it difficult to discover which quality assurance is applied to schemes of traineeship.
+The traineeship programmes in public organizations vary, it is difficult to discover which quality assurance is applied to schemes of traineeship.

 The Ministry of Education, Culture and Science (Ministerie van Onderwijs, Cultuur en Wetenschap) has provided an assessment framework (toetsingskader) that among other things describes the requirements that students must meet to earn their diplomas.
 In the Foundation for Cooperation on Vocational Education, Training and Labour Market (Samenwerkingsorganisatie Beroepsonderwijs Bedrijfsleven) employers and educational institutes together develop and maintain the qualification structure for apprenticeships in secondary vocational education (MBO).
 The requirements for one or more vocational education courses are outlined in so-called qualification files that are part of the qualification structure.
 Educational institutes for vocational education formulate their curricula on the basis of these qualification files.